TuukkaSalonen/secure-programming/README.md

-# secure-programming
+# Secure Programming
-Programs from Secure Programming course COMP.SEC.300
+Programs from Secure Programming course COMP.SEC.300.

+All of the programs require OpenSSL.